 Second, the brackets don’t require a nut – just the bolts and washers, so it’s not as awkward to tighten down.

 Installation Tip: When you install the supports, make sure the long end is to the back of the saw so you can properly line up the miter saw’s table to the support wings.

-Once you have the clamps installed on your saw, you lift the assembly onto the stand, user the handle triggers to open the locking mechanisms, pull the saw forward until the back end slips into place, let the front end drop down, and release the triggers.
+Once you have the clamps installed on your saw, you lift the assembly onto the stand, use the handle triggers to open the locking mechanisms, pull the saw forward until the back end slips into place, let the front end drop-down, and release the triggers.

 Pro Tip: You can buy additional stand clamps if you use more than one miter saw.
-Simply install a set on each one, say a M18 Fuel 10″ for big jobs and a M18 Fuel 7-1/4″ for trim or punch list work.
+Simply install a set on each one, say a M18 Fuel 10″ miter saw for big jobs and an M18 Fuel 7-1/4″ miter saw for trim or punch list work.
 Then, just take the saw you need to the jobsite without worrying about bringing a second stand.

 So the entire purpose of this design is to make a system that moves to and from the job as separate parts instead of one rolling piece of equipment.

 There are Pros from all areas of the construction industry who might find a setup like this advantageous.
 But the real winner is the solo contractor.
 Unless you have a trailer that you can roll your miter saw in and out of, separating the saw and stand makes a lot of sense.
 It takes two trips, but your back will thank you in the long run.
 Of course, if you’ve got someone else working with you, you can enjoy the support of the shoulder strap and they can carry the heavy saw.
 Or vice versa if you’re a nice guy.
 This design is also a huge benefit if you’re taking your saw up the stairs on a new construction or remodel.

 The Bottom Line